Hearthstone Battlegrounds Strategy Guide [Season 9]

 Spells to use with Quillboar build

-Pirate: Gold Rush and Space Race Build
+Pirate: Space Race Build

 pirate season 9 hearthstone comp endgame